-The JCP's target groups are women and their families in three of the most excluded coastal and border cantons, which were selected considering prioritization criteria based on inequality, poverty and lack of development opportunities as well as the simultaneous implementation of various components of EPD, permits focusing on those mostly left behind: women and young people born to families in situation of poverty, belonging to a minority groups, such as Afro-descendants in Limón and indigenous populations in Buenos Aires.
-These cantons, together with Puntarenas (Barranca), are among the most excluded in terms of the multidimensional poverty index the country.
-And at the same time frequently exposed to climate change shocks (mainly floods).
-In the case of Buenos Aires, this is a difficult access community with most of the indigenous population of the country is concentrated.
-All the selected cantons have institutional challenges for service delivery and little progress, over the last decades, in human development, generating overlapping deprivations and disadvantages for its population.
+The JCP's target groups are women and their families in three of the most excluded cantons, which were selected considering prioritization criteria based on inequality, poverty and lack of development opportunities as well as the simultaneous implementation of various components of EPD.
+This permits focusing on those mostly left behind: women and young people born to families in situation of poverty, belonging to minority groups, such as Afrodescendants in Limón and indigenous populations in Buenos Aires.
+These cantons, together with Puntarenas (Barranca), are among the most excluded in terms of the multidimensional poverty index the country; at the same time, these locations are frequently exposed to climate change shocks (mainly floods).
+In the case of Buenos Aires, this is a difficult access community where most of the indigenous population of the country is concentrated.
+All the selected cantons have institutional challenges for service delivery and little progress, over the last decades, in human development, generating overlapping deprivations and disadvantages for its populations.

-Cantón Buenos Air ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ Cantón Limón as as arenas anca) Buenos s Aires Lin nón (Ball alica) Local Development Index (IDL) (2017) 49, 88 64 ,76 59 ,72 Population Density (inhabitants/ha) 38 3 10, 219 87 74 Total Population (inhabitants) 21,0)63 61,072 30,650 Households in basic poverty 9,039 16,296 9,382 Households in extreme poverty 1,9 85 3,5 581 1,1 .12 Population in informal settlements 99 0 14, 379 4,2 244 Criminal offenses (total) 91 7 4,185 (mostly linked to drugs) 636 Unemployment rate Women Men Women Men Women Men 15 - 17 years 1.3% 0.3% 0.4% 0.9% 0.2% 0.9% • 18 - 25 4.0% 1.3% 4.3% 4.7% 2.0% 5.0% • 26 - 35 1.0% 2.5% 3.6% 6.0% 1.6% 4.4% • 36 - 50 0.4% 2.2% 1.0% 4.4% 2.0% 2.6% • 51 - 64 0.0% 1.4% 0.5% 1.4% 0.3% 1.9% • + 64 0.2% 0.4% 0.0% 0.2% 0.0% 0.05% Prioritization of EPD thematic areas Non-fixed er people with income less cost of the bask multidime pove per capita s than the basic food cet, ensional a fixed employment, Unemployme ortage, child
+Cantón Buenos Air res v Cantón Limón Cantón Puntaren as bootstand Buenos a Aires Lin nón anca) Local Development Index (IDL) (2017) 49, 88 ,76 59 ,72 Population Density (inhabitants/ha) 38 3 10, 219 8 74 Total Population (inhabitants) 21,0)63 61, 072 30, 650 Households in basic poverty 9,0 39 16, 296 9,3 382 Households in extreme poverty 1,9 85 3,5 581 1,1 112 Population in informal settlements 99 0 14, 379 4,2 244 Criminal offenses (total) 91 7 ostly linked rugs) 63 36 Unemployment rate Women Men Women Men Women Men 15 - 17 years 1.3% 0.3% 0.4% 0.9% 0.2% 0.9% • 18 - 25 4.0% 1.3% 4.3% 4.7% 2.0% 5.0% • 26 - 35 1.0% 2.5% 3.6% 6.0% 1.6% 4.4% • 36 - 50 0.4% 2.2% 1.0% 4.4% 2.0% 2.6% • 51 - 64 0.0% 1.4% 0.5% 1.4% 0.3% 1.9% • + 64 0.2% 0.4% 0.0% 0.2% 0.0% 0.05% Prioritization of EPD thematic areas Non-fixed er people with income les cost of the bask multidim pove per capita s than the basic food ket, ensional fixed emp people with income les cost of the ment, non- ployment, n per capita ss than the basic food sket housing sho oyment, ortage, child ıtrition

 The situation of the prioritized target groups will be addressed by implementing innovative and demonstrative models of intervention to generate sustainable employment and incomegenerating opportunities.
-This very much in line with the implementation of various human rights bodies recommendations and in particular the 2017 CEDAW Observations.
+This is very much in line with the implementation of various human rights bodies recommendations and in particular the 2017 CEDAW Observations.

-The interventions will be focused on female headed household, extended families with children, elderly people and persons with disabilities and challenged by adolescent and child pregnancy, school dropouts and lack of opportunities.
-The proposal integrates a life cycle approach, with intersectional gender, intercultural and geographic perspective in order to leave no one behind.
+The interventions will be focused on female-headed households, extended families with children, elderly people and persons with disabilities and challenged by adolescent and child pregnancy, school dropouts and lack of opportunities.
+The proposal integrates a life-cycle approach, with intersectional gender, intercultural and geographic perspective in order to leave no one behind.